sapcc/networking-ccloud/doc/source/configuration/config-input.rst

 Link Aggregation Groups
 ########################
-There are two types Link Aggregation Groups (LAGs)), static which are defined in Netbox as LAG with member interfaces and dynamic which are defined via CCloud port groups self service.

-To ensure LAG definitions do not conflict, the id range is distinct for both use cases as follows.

-.. list-table:: LAG Ranges
-   :widths: 25 25 50
-   :header-rows: 1

-   * - Port-Channel ID
-     - Type
-     - Usage
-   * - 1
-     - Static
-     - MLAG or vPC peer link
-   * - 2-3
-     - Static
-     - reserved for admin switch connectivity
-   * - 4-9
-     - Static
-     - reserved for future use
-   * - 10-99
-     - Static
-     - reserved for non-driver controlled Port-channels
-   * - 100-999
-     - Dynamic
-     - reserved for driver controlled Port-channels

-Static LAGs must be defined in Netbox by creating a new interface of type *LAG*, the interface must be *enabled*.
+LAGs must be defined in Netbox by creating a new interface of type *LAG*, the interface must be *enabled*.
 A LAG interface's name must exact-match the full name in the vendor specific configuration, i.e *Port-Channel* for Arista EOS, *Port-channel* for Cisco NXOS.
 All member interfaces must be made a member of the LAG interface in Netbox.

+The driver will assemble all lags that are known to it in its config.
+Within CCloud we must follow this convention which is not policy enforced at the moment.
+However the netbox modeller will generate LAG-ids based on this.

 LAGs can either have ports only on one leaf or be spanned across two leaves (MLAG/vPC).
 The following convention will be used to distinguish the two